SebastianRokholt/LING123labs/_posts/2021-04-16-Solutions to Lab Session 07.md

 pin: true
 ---

-Remember to at least attempt the lab exercises by yourself before you take a peek at my proposed solutions below.
+Disclaimer: You should always attempt to solve the lab exercises by yourself before looking at the proposed solutions below.
 The exercises to Lab Session 07 are available [here](https://ling123labs.com/posts/Lab-Session-07/). <br>
 > ***[Link to relevant lecture notes](https://lingkurs.h.uib.no/webroot/index.php?page=python&lang=en&course=ling123)***